jave3737/sirvimalot/README.md

 * Using gitBash or CommandExe go to `$HOME/vimfiles/bundle` and add the submodule as `git submodule add </link/to/REPO>`
 * Commit the changes `git commit -m <submodule> -a` and `git push`
 * Run `git submodule update`

+# Installing ripgrep
+* download the latest windows binary version for ripgrep [here](https://github.com/BurntSushi/ripgrep/releases)
+* extract the folder
+* make a new folder in the C: drive, call it 'executables'
+* add the rg.exe to the 'executables' folder
+* edit your path environmental variable to include the 'executables' directory
+* open the command prompt and type `rg --help` to make sure it is working

+# Installing ctags using cygwin